stoyanr/cf-zoo/README.md

+# Project
-This repo provides an easy way to try out [Cloud Foundry](https://github.com/cloudfoundry/cf-release) on your laptop or desktop.
-It installs Cloud Foundry and the [MySQL Broker](https://github.com/cloudfoundry/cf-mysql-broker).
+This project provides an easy way to try out [Cloud Foundry](https://github.com/cloudfoundry/cf-release) on your laptop or desktop.

+It installs Cloud Foundry and the [MySQL Broker](https://github.com/cloudfoundry/cf-mysql-broker) and aims to provide an easy way to try out other BOSH deployments as well.

 # Prerequisites